LoD Carnevil DoD Witch Doctor Skills and Runes

 Skills and Runes

 Your main damage dealer is found in Poison Dart, a primary skill supported by two powerful legendary items, Carnevil and The Dagger of Darts, and a dedicated legendary gem — Simplicity's Strength.
-While its potential is already considerable with those items in mind, it gains the additional multiplicative damage increase of Depth Diggers through the mana generating Spined Dart rune.
+While its potential is already considerable with those items in mind, it gains an extra multiplicative damage increase from Depth Diggers.
+Though it no longer requires the use of a Mana-generating attack and works with any primary, there is still value in using the traditional Spined Dart rune — this way you always have resources for Aquila Cuirass upkeep despite the Mana cost increase from Pierce the Veil.
+Still, you can consider altering to other runes entirely; just keep utility in mind, since it will be your Fetishes' darts that deal the actual damage of the build.

 A mobility and all-round safety mainstay in the Witch Doctor arsenal, Spirit Walk finds its place in yet another build.
 Its moderate cooldown is compensated by its versatility: it renders you invulnerable, removes enemy collision, and increases your movement speed by 100% via the rune Severance.

 One of the strongest utility cooldowns of Witch Doctors, Soul Harvest is almost universally a great addition — but especially in builds that take advantage of Sacred Harvester, doubling the number of possible stacks.
 Soul Harvest acts as a damage buff by default, increasing your Intelligence by up to 30% for the reasonable requirement of 10 harvested enemies.
 With the Languish rune and the worn Lakumba's Ornament bracers, it nets you additional crowd control and reduces incoming damage in half, solidifying its place in this mid-range playstyle.
 The naturally overlapping duration simply sweetens the deal.

 Ever since the Area Damage mechanics revision that enabled it for pets, enemy grouping skills grew tremendously in value.
 Witch Doctors' take on that type of utility is found in the Piranhas skill, using the vortex effect of the Piranhado rune.